oracle-livelabs/oci-migration/streaming-kafka/kafka-client/kafka-client.md

 Estimated time: 10 min

-We will use a small Java program to produce and consume messages via Kafka APIs.
+We will use a small Java program to produce and consume messages with Kafka APIs.

 ### Objectives